KhoomeiK/vocalaiz/README.md

 - Do we even need a postgres table for word -> path to model?
 Can't we just create a directory structure like `/models/{word}/model`?
 - Instead of training ML, we can use a diff of the audio and then compare the diffs?
 (Similar to how [Shazam](<https://en.wikipedia.org/wiki/Shazam_(application)>) [works](http://coding-geek.com/how-shazam-works/))

+## Prelim

+- Person is speaking
+- App records audio
+- App sends audio to API
+- API returns text of

-## How works
+## How works future

 - Person says word
 - App converts word to text and makes POST to server with word and its audio
 - Server finds word in database and loads ML model for it
 - Runs audio from POST through ML model
 - Respond with whether pronounced good or bad

-## Prelim

-- Person says word
-- App converts word to text
-- App sends word text as GET
-- Server looks up file named word in directory and gets hash from file
-- Server returns hash
-- App receives hash and looks through hashed audio stream for a similar string
-- If within certain degree of similarity but outside pronunciation threshold, mispronounced
-- If within certain degree of similarity and within pronunciation threshold, pronounced correctly

 ## Links